Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Introduction

-Gaunt and Fisher~\cite{LatGas1}, and Runnels and Combs~\cite{LatGas2} independently proposed the \textit{hard-core lattice gas model} in 1965 and 1966, respectively: assume that ``gas particles'' are placed on the squares of an $m\times n$ grid, and due to repulsion between particles, no two adjacent (horizontally or vertically) squares can both contain particles.
+Gaunt and Fisher~\cite{LatGas1}, and Runnels and Combs~\cite{LatGas2} independently proposed the \textit{hard-core lattice gas model} in 1965 and 1966, respectively: assume that ``particles'' are placed in the squares of an $m\times n$ lattice, and due to steric effect between particles, no two adjacent (horizontally or vertically) positions can both contain particles.
 Clearly, a valid configuration of $c$ particles corresponds one-to-one with an independent (vertex) set of size $c$ (i.e., a vertex subset with $c$ vertices where no two vertices are adjacent) in the $m\times n$ grid graph.
 The following figure is an example for an independent set with $9$ vertices (the \textbf{black} vertices) of an in the $6\times4$ grid graph:

-Baxter~\cite{grid1} analyzed this model in 1979 and proved that as the length and width $m$, $n$ of the grid graph tend to infinity, the enumeration of independent sets approaches $(e^f)^{mn}$, where $e^f$ is a constant called the \textit{entropy constant} of the model, and its natural logarithm $f$ is the \textit{average free energy} (or \textit{entropy per unit}) in the infinite grid graph case (the total entropy is the production of the entropy distributed by each unit).
+Baxter~\cite{grid1} analyzed this model in 1979 and proved that as the length and width $m$, $n$ of the grid graph tend to infinity, the enumeration of independent sets approaches $(e^f)^{mn}$, where $e^f$ is a constant called the \textit{entropy constant} of the model, and its natural logarithm $f$ is the \textit{combinatorial entropy}\footnote{These two constants have many different names in different literature.
+For example, \textit{average combinatorics entropy} or \textit{entropy per unit}, etc.} in the infinite grid graph case, which can be regarded as the total entropy is the production of the entropy distributed by each unit, and their product is the total entropy of the system.
 Using the transfer matrix method, Calkin and Wilf~\cite{grid2} calculated that:

-Subsequent studies~\cite{grid3, const} provided more precise estimates of this constant:
+Subsequent studies~\cite{grid3, CTM2, grid5, CTM, grid4} provided more precise estimates of this constant:

 Additionally, the lattice gas model has several simple variants.
-For example, replacing the $m\times n$ grid graph with a triangular grid graph of width $n$ (equivalent to substituting the squares of the grid with regular hexagons).
-The following figure is an example for an independent set with $6$ vertices in the triangular grid graph with width $6$:
+For example, replacing the $m\times n$ grid graph with a triangular grid graph of width $n$ (equivalent to substituting the square lattices with regular hexagons).
+The following figure is an example for an independent set with $6$ vertices in $6$-triangular grid graph (i.e., the triangular grid graph with three sides of length $6$):

-Interestingly, the entropy constant for this variant was proven to be an algebraic number by using number theoretic methods, specifically, the unique real root of an irreducible 24th-degree polynomial~\cite{hexaConst,hexa1,hexa2}:
+Interestingly, the entropy constant for this variant was proven to be an algebraic number by using number theoretic methods, specifically, the unique real root of an irreducible 24th-degree polynomial~\cite{hexaConst,hexa1,hexa2}.
+However, no similar results exist for the (original) grid graph or its other conventional variants.
+Only estimated values or upper and lower bounds can be provided.